kayaalperen1/MTA-Metro/README.md

 The ball is now in your court, we will be eagerly awaiting the results of your work as soon as possible.

-A study was carried out to place the street teams in the best way possible by sticking to the scenario.
-Worked with metro hourly passenger data.